Food was my life — until a heart attack at 41 almost killed me

 Food will always be very important to me, but it’s no longer an obsession.
 It still brings me joy and comfort, but in different ways.
 I enjoy how the foods I eat in my healthier diet taste, but I also take solace in the fact that the nourishment these foods provide will help me live a longer life (I plan on being around for my wife and daughters a very long time).
 My heart attack forced me to bring balance and moderation to my diet.
 And as a byproduct, I’ve found balance in my life.

-Petrone hosted and executive-produced the Emmy Award-winning television series “Restaurant Hunter” for nine years.
+Petrone hosted and was the executive producer of the Emmy Award-winning television series “Restaurant Hunter” for nine years.
 He now hosts the podcast Hot Takes on a Plate.

 More from Voraciously: